 What can I do to prevent myself from these vulnerabilities?

-First you should stop visiting pirating sites, specially not using your official computer.
+First, you should stop visiting pirating sites, especially not using your official computer.
 Those are the most dangerous area for legal internet.

-Anyway still you can’t just stop surfing internet, right?
-So just follow below instruction for saving yourself from such attacks.
+Anyway still you can’t just stop surfing the internet, right?
+So just follow the below instructions for saving yourself from such attacks.

 - Install updates, automatically if possible.